tESS RENÉ

 You don’t have to wait for life to “get better” before you feel better.

-Sadness, joy, irritation, peace these aren’t moral categories.
+Sadness, joy, irritation, stress about the future, these aren’t moral categories.
 They’re not signs of failure or evidence that you’re “bad” or “good” at life.
 They’re simply part of your human experience.
 Emotions are not meant to be judged; they’re meant to be felt, witnessed, and integrated.

-You may have heard this from me before (especially if you follow me on Pinterest or Facebook), but it’s worth repeating:
+You may have heard this before but it’s worth repeating:

 Feelings are not facts.
 But your body still believes them.